UsmaBhat/Wavelet-Based-Feature-Compression/README.md

 ## Using instructions

 - **Getting started:**

     Run `python main.py -a 0.1 -p 4 -e 200 -n 1 -r 1 -v V1 -w 1 -keep 50`  train the model.
-    1. alpha (-a): weightage is given to the distillation in the loss function, e.g., -a 0.2
+    1. alpha (-a): Weightage given to distillation in the loss function (e.g., -a 0.2).
-    2. GPU (-p): GPU device selected for your program, e.g., p 1 (GPU #1 is selected)
+    2. GPU (-p): GPU device selected for your program (e.g., -p 1 for GPU #1).
-    3. epochs (-e): For how many epochs you want to run the program
+    3. epochs (-e): Number of epochs to run the program.
-    4. #run (n): Run the program for three runs.
-For the 1st run n should be 1 e.g., n 1
+    4. #run (-n): Number of runs (e.g., -n 1 for the 1st run).
-    5. run (-r) : -r 1  Train/ -r 0 Test
+    5. run (-r): -r 1 for training, -r 0 for testing.
-    6. version (-v) : V1: ResNet50-ResNet18, V2: ResNet50-MobileNetV2
+    6. version (-v): Choose between V1 (ResNet50-ResNet18) and V2 (ResNet50-MobileNetV2).
-    7. run_wavelet(-w): run the program with or without wavelet
+    7. run_wavelet (-w): Run the program with or without wavelet.
-    8. keep(-k): how much percent of the coefficients to keep in wavelets
+    8. keep (-keep): Percentage of coefficients to keep in wavelets.

 ## License